ubcctf/ubcctf.github.io/_posts/2022-03-15-utctf-Baby-Shark.md

 ![wireshark-output.png](/assets/images/utctf2022/Baby-Shark/wireshark-output.png)

 The pcap file stores lots of information, much of which is outside the scope of the challenge.
 A keen eyed viewer might notice that line number 7 contains a GET request for “flag.png”.
-Clearly, this is what we’re after.
+This is what we’re after.
 To view the image, simply go to file → export objects → HTTP.
 This will allow you to export the captured HTTP data.
 Wireshark will automatically read detect that the file is a PNG, and export it as such.

 Opening the PNG, we get our flag!